Good News of 1938: Personnel

 James Stewart was the program's initial host.
 Robert Taylor succeeded him in the first half of 1938, and Robert Young followed him the fall of 1938.
 Beginning in the fall of 1939, a variety of MGM people filled in as hosts, and Dick Powell was the show's final host in 1940.
 Frank Morgan appeared regularly in a comedy role, as did Fanny Brice and Hanley Stafford in their roles of Baby Snooks and her father.
-An MGM chorus directed by Max Terrs provided music along with soloists, including Betty Jaynes, Connee Boswell, and Judy Garland.
+An MGM chorus directed by Max Terr provided music along with soloists, including Betty Jaynes, Connee Boswell, and Judy Garland.

+On May 19, 1938, Joan Crawford opened a new portion of the show titled “MGM Theater of the Air”, performing a dramatic interlude called “Dark World”.

 Brice initially appeared on the show's fourth episode on November 25, 1937.
 Herbert G. Goldman wrote in his book, Fanny Brice: The Original Funny Girl, "Baby Snooks put Good News on the hit list and started Fanny on the radio career she would continue for the rest of her short life."
 After Good News ended, Morgan and Brice continued to perform on Maxwell House Coffee Time, a 30-minute program in which each had a 15-minute segment.

 Ted Pearson and Warren Hull were the program's announcers.
 Ed Gardner was the director, and Meredith Willson was the musical director.
 Producers included Bill Bacher.